nathanchrs/xxi-bomberman-bot/README.md

 ```
 (Precompute)
-- compute next second's kill zones
+- compute next second's kill zones (3D BFS)
-- and also zones if a bomb is placed this turn
+- and also zones if a bomb is placed this turn (duplicate state, 3D BFS)
-- or our bombs are accelerated
+- or our bombs are accelerated (duplicate state, 3D BFS)
-- also check which moves are legal (not hitting indesctructible wall, have to have bomb for accelerate)
+- also check which moves are legal (not hitting indesctructible wall, have to have bomb for accelerate, simple checks)

 SURVIVE
 - Escape blast (mark moves that will cause death)
-- If all moves will cause death, try to home in to nearest enemy; then if dying in next turn, place bomb
+- If all moves will cause death, undo mark moves; then if dying in next turn, place bomb

 KILL
 - If has bomb and placing bomb will kill enemy, do so
 - If accelerating will cause enemy to get caught in blast, do so

 GET_POWERUP
 - Try to get powerup, if present.
-Plan route through destructible walls, but increasing cost by 5x.
+Plan route through destructible walls, but increasing cost by 3x.
 - If has bomb and wall is blocking, place bomb.
 Else mark as waiting for bomb.

+STAY_SAFE
+- Escape blast radius even if it is still safe, just in case the enemy accelerates the timer.

 TRACK
 - Home in to nearest undestroyed wall or enemy